FLO 2023 Tour Dates

 With this in mind, I searched for the original tape recordings Flo had made for me in 1969.
 Disaster!
 All of the recordings had been completely lost!
 I was in despair.
 Yet I still had the written testimony of my Grandmother's life, in which Florence's unique and distinctive voice had been captured.

-The script has continued to be worked on throughout summer 2017 and more performances and venues are planned for 2018.
+The script continued to be worked on throughout summer 2017 and performances began the following year.

-Most recent film and TV work includes The Bank Job and Doctors and in the past she was Joyce, a clippie in many episodes of On the Buses.
+Her many radio, film and television performances include most recently Doctors and - in the distant past - Joyce the cockney clippie in many episodes of On the Buses.

 Christopher Saul trained at The Rose Bruford College.
-Theatre productions include over 20 productions with The Royal Shakespeare Company.
+Theatre productions include over 20 productions with The Royal Shakespeare Company including the recent production of Imperium at Stratford-upon-Avon and in the West End.
 Parts have ranged from Ebenezer Scrooge to King Lear.
 TV includes Emmerdale, Doctors, Dr Who, The Professionals, One Foot in the Grave and in 2 series of the BBC soap, Triangle.
 Films include Wilt and Sahara.
 Christopher is a Helen Hayes Award winner 2013 for his roles in The Shakespeare Globe's touring production of Hamlet.

 'Florence 'Flo' Smith - Now and Then', the original transcript on which this show is based, is available as an ebook at Amazon.